discordjs/guide/guide/slash-commands/permissions.md

 ## DM permission

 By default, globally-deployed commands are also available for use in DMs.
-You can use <DocsLink section="builders" path="class/SlashCommandBuilder?scrollTo=setDMPermission" type="method" /> to disable this behaviour.
+You can use <DocsLink section="builders" path="SlashCommandBuilder:Class#setDMPermission" type="method" /> to disable this behaviour.
 Commands deployed to specific guilds are not available in DMs.

 It doesn't make much sense for your `ban` command to be available in DMs, so you can add `setDMPermission(false)` to the builder to remove it: